 Encouraging Future Lawyers to Share with Those Who Need It Most

-At Arnold & Itkin, we are committed to providing legal representation to those suffering catastrophic injuries, such as burns, as well as those who have lost loved ones from a wrongful death.
-Throughout the years, we have earned a national reputation for doing just that, winning billions in verdicts and settlements, including record-breaking cases.
-We stand up for the rights of victims of truck accidents, offshore accidents, work injuries, and more.
+At Arnold & Itkin, we are committed to providing legal representation to those suffering catastrophic injuries and who lost loved ones to wrongful death.
+We've earned a national reputation for doing just that, winning billions, including record-breaking cases.
+We help victims of truck accidents, offshore accidents, work injuries, and more.

-Outside of the courtroom, our legal team is equally dedicated to giving back to our local and national community through various initiatives.
+Outside of the courtroom, we're equally dedicated to giving back to our community through various initiatives.
 Attorneys Kurt Arnold and Jason Itkin founded the Arnold & Itkin Foundation to help pursue a broader definition of justice and seek to inspire hope in the midst of tragedy.

 - Must be a U.S. resident

-- Must be a current 2nd or 3rd year law student at an ABA Accredited school
+- Must be a current 1st or 2nd year law student at any of the schools listed above

 - Must have at least a 3.0 GPA